oasc/accessing-data-mim-0/capabilities-and-requirements/capabilities-and-requirements.md

 APIs **SHOULD** return structured error bodies
 APIs **MAY** support partial responses or query projections
 APIs **MAY** expose a standard health/status endpoint
-APIs **MAY** support pagination for datasets exceeding 1000 records
 ```

 ## C.3 Direct File Download Capability